eugenevinitsky/robust_RL_multi_adversary/README.md

 To recreate the results completely go to `run_scripts/recreate_results` and read and run the files there.
 However, to do this you will either need an AWS account that is properly set up or to run each python command in there locally.

-## Unit tests
-To run unit tests cd to the outer directory and run `python -m pytest`.
-Please do this before merging any PR.
-This will be automated later.